external-mirrors/mitra/docs/onion.md

 For more information about running onion services, visit https://community.torproject.org/onion-services/setup/

+You can also generate a [vanity address](./onion-vanity-address.md) for your onion service.

 ## Clearnet + Tor

 Clearnet instances can federate with Tor-only instances.